Your trusted partner in cosmetic care abroad

 • Infection at the incision or puncture sites (uncommon with sterile technique)

-• Visible scarring if incision healing is compromised by smoking or infection
+• Visible scarring if incision healing is compromised by smoking or infection2

 • Mild ptosis from surgical trauma to the levator muscle (rare, usually temporary)